-- (i) Significant increase in credit risk (continued) - existing or forecast adverse changes in business, financial or economic conditions that are expected to cause a significant decrease in the debtor's ability to meet its debt obligations; - an actual or expected significant deterioration in the operating results of the debtor; - significant increases in credit risk on other financial instruments of the same debtor; - an actual or expected significant adverse change in the regulatory, economic, or technological environment of the debtor that results in a significant decrease in the debtor's ability to meet its debt obligations.
+- an actual or expected significant deterioration in the financial instrument's external (if available) or internal credit rating; - significant deterioration in external market indicators of credit risk for a particular financial instrument, e.g. a significant increase in the credit spread, the credit default swap prices for the debtor, or the length of time or the extent to which the fair value of a financial asset has been less than its amortised cost; - existing or forecast adverse changes in business, financial or economic conditions that are expected to cause a significant decrease in the debtor's ability to meet its debt obligations; - an actual or expected significant deterioration in the operating results of the debtor; - significant increases in credit risk on other financial instruments of the same debtor; - an actual or expected significant adverse change in the regulatory, economic, or technological environment of the debtor that results in a significant decrease in the debtor's ability to meet its debt obligations.